laminlabs/nf-lamin/CONTRIBUTING.md

 ## Testing and debugging

-To build and test the plugin during development, configure a local Nextflow build with the following steps:
+To build and test the plugin during development, configure a local Nextflow build with the following steps.

+**Initial setup:**

 1. Clone the Nextflow repository in your computer into a sibling directory:
     ```bash
-    git clone --depth 1 https://github.com/nextflow-io/nextflow ../nextflow
+    git clone -b v24.10.5 https://github.com/nextflow-io/nextflow ../nextflow
     ```

 2. Configure the plugin build to use the local Nextflow code: